LogoArchive's Logo Histories

-During the 19th and early 20th century the British railways had been pioneering and hugely successful.
+During the 19th and early 20th century national transport service British Railways had been pioneering and hugely successful.
 However, following amalgamation in the 1920s, WWII pooling and nationalisation in 1947 the image of the railways was in decline.
 The British Rail logo was a small part of bigger program to modernise Britain’s railway infrastructure, address organisational problems and an absence of any “design consciousness”.

 From 1947 the visual identity of British Railways, as it was known at the time, would be made up of the ‘hot dog’ which was used for signage print, and on the caps of porters, and the ‘Starving Lion’ used on locomotives.
 The former had the suggestion of a modernist potential in its rationalised forms, however the latter was very much rooted in the steam-powered Industrial age aesthetic.